×

 Alexandra Maurtua Konstantinidi

-As a livelihood restoration specialist, she has implemented a community-centered approach to planning with a strong emphasis on human rights.
-Alexandra has sought to improve the development and monitoring of World Bank/IFC-compliant livelihood restoration plans.
+As a livelihood restoration specialist, Alexandra champions a community-centered approach with a strong emphasis on human rights.
+She actively strives to improve the development and monitoring of World Bank/IFC-compliant livelihood restoration plans.

-Currently, Alexandra is based in Durban, South Africa where she is also a volunteer at the local Kloof Conservancy assisting the Molweni River health program.
-She is a native Spanish speaker, fluent in English and Portuguese, and has basic French.
+Alexandra is currently based in Durban, South Africa where she is also a volunteer at the local Hillcrest Conservancy where she is a volunteer for water monitoring projects and biodiversity M&E. She is a native Spanish speaker, fluent in English and Portuguese, and has basic French.

 Paige Kelly